 Key Stage 3

-At Westbourne School we believe it is important to reignite a child’s love of learning and this can only be achieved by offering a wide array of activities which stretch and challenge our pupils.
+At Westbourne School we believe it is important to reignite a child’s love of learning and this can only be achieved by offering a wide array of activities which both stretch our pupils acafemically, but also ignite their sense of awe and wonder at the world around them.

 Key Stage 4

-Beyond the core lessons, pupils have a variety of options in both academic and vocational courses.
-At this stage, pupils really get to tailor their programmes of study and work towards any college or career aspirations.
-As with the core subjects, a variety of different levels and awards will be provided in each vocational subject based on the ability of the individual pupil.
+At this stage, pupils really get to tailor their programmes of study and work towards any college or career aspirations, anda variety of different levels and awards will be provided in each vocational subject based on the ability of the individual pupil.